kemargrant/c4d/README.md

 # Description

-C4D is a node.js cryptocurrency arbitrage bot for use on the Bittrex exchange.
+C4D is a node.js cryptocurrency arbitrage bot for use on the Bittrex/Binance exchange.

 Using the BTC/USDT markets on Bittrex the bot conducts triangular arbitrage.
 The bot's wallet requires a sufficient amount of each currency to perform the three trades in parallel.